Kepler's Third Law Calculator

 As you can see, the more accurate version of Kepler's third law of planetary motion also requires the mass, m, of the orbiting planet.
 To picture how small this correction is, compare, for example, the mass of the Sun M = 1.989×10³⁰ kg with the mass of the Earth m = 5.972×10²⁴ kg.
 That's a difference of six orders of magnitude!

-Learn more about ellipses in the ellipse calculator that helps to analyze the properties of such mathematical figures.
+Learn more about ellipses in the ellipse calculator, which helps analyze the properties of such mathematical figures.

 Kepler's third law calculator

-If you're interested in using the more exact form of Kepler's third law of planetary motion, then press the advanced mode button, and enter the planet's mass, m.
+If you're interested in using the more exact form of Kepler's third law of planetary motion, check the box for Define custom planet mass and enter the planet's mass, m.
 Note that the difference would be too tiny to notice, and you might need to change the units to a smaller measure (e.g., seconds, kilograms, or feet).

 Kepler's third law example